ArctosDB/documentation/_documentation/media.markdown

 Media Keywords are select words and phrases pulled from related objects and Media Labels which exist to facilitate discovery.

-## TACC Tools

-TACC tools include direct Secure Copy Protocol (SCP) access, a WEBDAV dropbox ([contact us](https://arctosdb.org/join-arctos/contacts-support/) for access), and the ability to automatically push files uploaded to Arctos to TACC.
-Additionally there are various wrappers and tools using SCP access, such as the [ALA Imaging Project](https://sites.google.com/site/arctosdb/ala/process), which pushes DNG files from a local computer to TACC, creates thumbnails and high-resolution JPGs, and automatically associates images with barcoded specimens).

 ## TAGs